Professional Reviews

 Kaspersky Safe Kids Features

 Kaspersky Safe Kids’s GPS Tracking feature provides real-time location tracking on iOS and Android, allowing you to see your child’s current location.
-While I’m happy to see this type of location tracking since some top competitors (like Bark) don’t have it, it’s a shame that you can’t also see all of your child’s previous locations, like you can with Qustodio and Norton Family.
+While I’m happy to see this type of location tracking, it’s a shame that you can’t also see all of your child’s previous locations, like you can with Qustodio and Norton Family.
 Seeing the list of previous locations would be useful if you would want to make sure your kids don’t take any detours on their way back from school.

 You can also create absurdly huge geofenced areas up to 62.1 miles or 99.9 kilometers — that’s significantly larger than Norton Family’s geofenced zones, which go up to 2 miles or 3.2 kilometers.
 But to be honest, I don’t really see why anyone would need to use such a huge geofenced area.

-Once you create a geofenced zone, you need to pick a time interval during which your kids need to be inside the zone — Kaspersky Safe Kids will then send you alerts if your kids leave the geofenced area.
+You can pick a time interval during which your kids need to be inside the geofenced area — Kaspersky Safe Kids will then send you alerts if your kids leave it.
 This is useful for making sure your kids are actually in school during school hours, for example.
 That said, it’s a shame that you can’t name the areas, as it would be easier to keep track of them.

 Kaspersky Safe Kids Features